BOOKS

 One of the overarching purposes of this programming is to expose a solid root of the origins of American independent film as well as provide a film-by-film map of established practices and models for contemporary underground and independent filmmakers, thus highlighting the renaissance of a true intersection of film, art and music.

-WOMEN filmmakers / COLLABORATORS
+WOMEN FILMMAKERS / COLLABORATORS

 Gunvor Nelson